Amisha0971/BANK-LOAN-ANALYSIS-PROJECT-ON-EXCEL-SQL-POWER-BI-AND-PYTHON/README.md

-# 🏦 Bank Loan Analysis – Data Analytics Project
+# 🏦 Bank Loan Analysis – Capstone Project

 This project focuses on analyzing a bank’s lending activities to evaluate **loan performance, borrower behavior, and portfolio health** using **Excel, SQL, Power BI, and Python**.
 The analysis tracks key lending KPIs and presents insights through interactive dashboards to support data-driven lending decisions.